Alexei Navalny was once a mere annoyance to the Kremlin. His poisoning shows how much that has changed.

 Navalny, 44, was poisoned last month in Russia with a banned chemical weapon in the same group as the Soviet-era nerve agent Novichok, according to a German military laboratory.
 Such an agent is available only to state forces, according to analysts.
 U.S. Secretary of State Mike Pompeo said Wednesday there was a “substantial chance” the attack was carried out by senior Russian officials.

-Russia vehemently denies that Navalny was poisoned, and Kremlin spokesman Dmitry Peskov referred to him on Friday as “a person who became comatose as a result of causes that have not been determined.”
+Russia vehemently denies that Navalny was poisoned, and Kremlin spokesman Dmitry Peskov referred to him Friday as “a person who became comatose as a result of causes that have not been determined.”

 On Monday, German hospital officials said Navalny’s condition was improving after he was brought out of a medically induced coma.